art-aliu/Project_2/README.md

 Once the tests are seen to be successful, the build/push stage is executed which uses docker-compose to create the images for the different services which then pushes the images to the Dockerhub.
 The Jenkins pipeline shows the detailed breakdown of each stage providing an in depth look at each part of the project.

 Following this, the deploy stage will then deploy the application, including the docker-compose.yaml and nginx.conf files.
-The ansible playbook will run all the relevant roles which includes: installing docker on the two swarm machines, initialise a swarm on the manager node and a worker.
-Stafes that are successful will appear green whilst those that fail will appear red.
+The ansible playbook will run all the relevant roles which include: installing docker on the two swarm machines, initialise a swarm on the manager node and a worker.
+States that are successful will appear green whilst those that fail will appear red.
 I did have a host key verification failure which I was unable to solve for the deploy section of my ansible which is something I will definitely work on for future projects.

 ## Services